jundalisay/spblist/content/en/superphysics/fallacies/kant-apriori-fallacy.md

 Kant bypasses the perceptions of entities and goes directly to Providence, leading to arbitrariness.
 He would support the willpower of a good country invading a bad country to impose its version of goodness, as proven in his essay called *Groundwork and Perpetual Peace*.

+{{< q a="Kant" c="Perpetual Peace" >}}
+This guarantee [of Perpetual Peace] is from Providence.
+It is the deep-lying wisdom of a Higher Cause.
+It directs itself towards the ultimate practical end of the human race and predetermining the course of things.
+{{< /q >}}

 Together with Nietzsche, it helps explain why Germany kept on invading countries in WWI and WWII under the idea of spreading its Nazi-goodness to inferior races, by sheer willpower.

 ![War](https://sorasystem.sirv.com/photos/war.jpg)

 <!-- The only bright side with Kantianism is that it isuselessin real life and so it does little or no real damage as well.
 In contrast, Objectivism's successes come with the evils of inequality and financial crises, while Communism comes with war and poverty. -->

-In terms of practicality, Kantianism's main rival, Objectivism, is superior simply because its meat is in the physical dimension as material objectives.
-It's easy to see objectivist-philosophers being rich economists, bankers, and CEOs.
-Even Marxist-philosophers (dialectical-materialists) sometimes become national leaders.
-But who has ever heard of a Kantian president or world leader?
+In terms of practicality, Kantianism's main rival is Objectivism from the anti-religious Ayn Rand.
+Objectivism is superior simply because its meat is in the physical dimension as material objectives.
+- It's easy to see objectivist-philosophers being rich economists, bankers, and CEOs.
+- Even Marxist-philosophers (dialectical-materialists) sometimes become national leaders.
+But who has ever heard of a Kantian president or world leader?*

 <!-- > *Update October 2023: After looking into the Cosmology Crisis, we found that ALbert Einstein, who used Kantian principles to create his useless General Relativty, is the perfect example of a Kantian philosopher.
 His sophistical spacetime equations lead to make-your-own spacetimes such as DeSitter spacetime, Minkowski spacetime, Godel spacetime, etc.  -->

 ![Kant and Marx](https://sorasystem.sirv.com/graphics/kantmarxcrop.jpg)

+{{< u d="Dec 2024" u="The most famous Kantian is Einstein who created the scam theory of Relativity which imposed the simultaniety of time.
+This then created a class of mathematicians-turned-pseudo-theologians who replaced Creationism with an equally-junk Big Bang Theory (most recently as Penrose's CCC Theory) the large-scale structure of the universe as Godel, Taub Nut, De Sitter spacetimes" >}}